 Near Old Station in Shasta County, California — The American West (Pacific Coastal)

 Location.
-40° 32.687′ N, 121° 34.652′ W. Marker is near Old Station, California, in Shasta County.
-Marker is at the intersection of California Route 44 and Lassen Peak Highway ( Touch for map.
+40° 33.734′ N, 121° 34.573′ W. Marker is near Old Station, California, in Shasta County.
+Marker is on California Route 44/89, on the left when traveling north.
+This marker is located at Eskimo Hill Summit.
+Touch for map.
 Marker is in this post office area: Old Station CA 96071, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-People of the Land (about 400 feet away, measured in a direct line); Stephen Tyng Mather (approx. one mile away); Loomis Legacy (approx. one mile away); Nobles Trail – Third Nobles Pass (approx. 1.2 miles away); Mt.
-Lassen/The Noble Pass/The Park Highway (approx. 2.6 miles away); Nobles' Emigrant Trail (approx. 2.6 miles away); Hot Rock (approx. 6 miles away); Devastated Area (approx. 6.2 miles away).
+People of the Land (approx. 1.2 miles away); Historic Crossroads Gateway (approx. 1.2 miles away); Stephen Tyng Mather (approx. 1.9 miles away); Loomis Legacy (approx. 1.9 miles away); Mt.
+Lassen/The Noble Pass/The Park Highway (approx. 2.4 Nobles' Emigrant Trail (approx. 2.4 miles away); Hot Rock (approx. 6½ miles away); A Night to Remember / Three Days Later (approx. 6.7 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 6, 2012, by Barry Swackhamer of San Jose, California.
-This page has been viewed 298 times since then and 2 times this year.
-Photos: 1, 2, 3. submitted on August 6, 2012, by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
+This page originally submitted on August 6, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 359 times since then and 3 times this year.
+Photos: 1, 2, 3. submitted on August 6, 2012, by Barry Swackhamer of Brentwood, California. • Syd Whittle was the editor who published this page.